 A common candidate complaint is that recruitment consultants refuse to tell them who the client company is for whom they are recruiting.
-Rose discusses why this can happen and equally explains how she is always open to candidates and will answer their questions and tell them the company name. #AskRose
+We discusses why this can happen and equally explains how we are always open to candidates and will answer their questions and tell them the company name.

 Why don’t recruitment consultants tell me the name of the company they’re recruiting for?

 First a little story.
-I was ranted at in a pub recently by an obviously disgruntled member of the tech industry about this topic.
-I was out with a few friends for dinner and I guess he must have overheard us talking about “the biz”.
-I realised it’s a bigger issue than I thought.
+One of our consultants was ranted at in a pub recently by an obviously disgruntled member of the tech industry about this topic.
+They were out with a few friends for dinner and we guess he must have overheard them talking about “the biz”.
+We realised it’s a bigger issue than we thought.

-I’ve always been open about the companies I’m recruiting for.
-In the past, I haven’t said it in my outbound (“hello, would you like a job?”) email but now, I do.
-I’ve always told people on the first phone call unless the client explicitly told me that they wanted me to withhold this information.
+We’ve always been open about the companies we are recruiting for.
+We’ve always told people on the first phone call unless the client explicitly told us that they wanted us to withhold this information.

 The reasons behind this apparent reticence to provide information comes back to the recruitment industry being highly competitive and fee driven.
 For most of us, the bulk of our wages comes from making placements so the unscrupulous will do what they can to protect their “investment” – aka, clients/candidates/roles.
 As you will see below this often means keeping as much information as possible for as long as possible.